 Was it something we wrote?
 We didn’t have any spam complaints.
-Content was topical and relevant to the audience.
-Printing executives, at least those who opened, were still reacting favorably to the content.
+Our stories were topical and relevant to the audience.
+Printing executives reacted favorably to the content.
 Why was the open rate dropping?

 We examined anything that might be different.